igorkasyanchuk/active_storage_validations/README.md

 ## Known issues

-- there is an issue in Rails which it possible to get if you have aadded a validation and generating for example an image preview of atachments.
+- there is an issue in Rails which it possible to get if you have aadded a validation and generating for example an image preview of attachments.
 It can be fixed with this:

 ```
   <% if @user.avatar.attached? && @user.avatar.attachment.blob.present? && @user.avatar.attachment.blob.persisted? %>